ashmandias/FeralInfo/README.md

     cp ~/.config/deluge/web.conf ~/.config/deluge/web.conf-$(date -I)
 ```

-Now you open this file with a text editor and replace the sha1 with "bc28bfa49a73fd2384cbecd6572ea72d0166aa28" and clear the salt with "".
+Now you open web.conf with a text editor and replace the sha1 with "bc28bfa49a73fd2384cbecd6572ea72d0166aa28" and clear the salt with "".

 * Restart Deluge web